MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     colorspace changing depending on where it's used !

 -
-    | There is no option to change the environment image colorspace.
-Having
+    | There is no direct option to change the environment image colorspace.
-     the above suggestion implemented would solve this one too.
+     Having the above suggestion implemented would solve this one too.
     | (see `Environment`_ )

 -